Demetrius32/cybersecurity-labs/finding_malicious_indicators/README.md

-# üïµÔ∏è‚Äç‚ôÇÔ∏è Finding Malicious Indicators in Memory
+# 🕵️‍♂️ Finding Malicious Indicators in Memory

-In this lab, you‚Äôll perform **memory analysis using Volatility**, a powerful framework for investigating memory dumps to detect malware, suspicious processes, and hidden indicators of compromise (IOCs).
+In this lab, you’ll perform **memory analysis using Volatility**, a powerful framework for investigating memory dumps to detect malware, suspicious processes, and hidden indicators of compromise (IOCs).

 ---

-## üéØ Objectives
+## 🎯 Objectives
 - Extract volatile data from a memory dump
 - Identify suspicious processes, DLLs, and network connections
 - Detect malware and correlate indicators